grokicad/grokicad/schematic-distiller/docs/distill_changes.md

 ## Notes
 - Tests were not re-run here because the environment lacked the `sexpdata` dependency; run `python -m pytest tests/unit/test_distill.py` after installing it to verify locally.
+- See `DISTILL_FEATURES.md` for the complete distillation pipeline guide and usage examples.